 The Abbey Ridge Observatory is a robotic astronomical observatory located in Stillwater Lake, NS, Canada.
 It is owned by Dave Lane.

-It is one of only two observatories in the world, along with the Burke-Gaffney Observatory, that can be controlled from Twitter in a fully-automatic way!
+It is one of only three observatories in the world, along with the Burke-Gaffney Observatory and the Mini Robotic Observatory, that can be controlled from Twitter and Facebook in a fully-automatic way!

 At this site, you will find information about the observatory, its work and how to use it.

 September 8 - Confirmation of Two New Comets: C/2022 Q2 (ATLAS) and C/2022 P3 (ZTF)

 ARO observer Filipp Romanov contributed positions of two new comets that lead to their confirmation.
 These comets are very faint - about magnitude 19 - so were only visible by stacking and shifting the images at the expected motion of the comet.
 Observation links are: C/2022 P3 (ZTF) and C/2022 Q2 (ATLAS)